 Church Office Secretaries

 Victoria Williams is our office secretary and is responsible for the checkbook and donations.
 Victoria also serves as an accredited Baylor Hospital Chaplin.

 Diana VanHooser serves as a volunteer secretary and is responsible for the church bulletin.

 Texas Prison & Dallas County Jail

-Eddie Frazier (214) 282-0518 - Eddie Frazier was set aside as Primary Texas Prison & Dallas County Jail Chaplain and has served here and as a chaplain for 13 years
+Eddie Frazier (214) 282-0518 - Eddie Frazier was set aside as Primary Texas Prison & Dallas County Jail Chaplain by the Main Street Congregation in 1998, and has since baptised over 20,000 souls